Integrations/Browser Use

 URL allowlisting

 Restrict navigation to a set of approved domains.
 Block admin panels, internal tools, and any domain not on the whitelist.
-The agent cannot navigate to a URL that doesn't match your patterns.
+Navigation requests that do not match your patterns are denied.

 2